 Send this notification or start this communication early enough to give your stakeholders adequate time to respond.

-It’s probably also good to send a reminder to your stakeholders as your time away gets a bit closer.
+Depending how far ahead this is, you might also want to send a reminder to your stakeholders as your time away gets a bit closer.
 That way, they have a fresh prompt both about your openness to receiving and addressing their requests and about the boundaries you have around your time away.

 Asking for Work Can Save Work

 Reaching out to these individuals directly might seem counterintuitive.
 After all, things have a habit of taking longer than expected.
-And I just suggested you might need to triage what you can get done before your time away.
+And I’ve suggested above that you might need to triage what you can get done before your time away.

 If you reach out to others asking for requests from them, you might be more likely to get things added to your plate.

 All of that’s true.
 But the alternative is simply not knowing what your stakeholders might need while you’re away.
 And that’s not good for them or for you.